nilayg26/nilayg26.github.io/README.md

 ## 🤖 About This Project

+### 🎨 Design & Aesthetic
-This portfolio was designed to be a dynamic and engaging introduction to my work.
-It's built with a modern, cyberpunk-inspired aesthetic to reflect my passion for cutting-edge technology, while maintaining a clean and professional structure.
+I designed this website with the help of AI to be a dynamic and engaging introduction to my work.
+It’s built with a modern, **cyberpunk-inspired aesthetic** to reflect my passion for cutting-edge technology, while maintaining a clean and professional structure.

+### 🛠️ Development Process
+It involved carefully prompting AI and overlooking every piece of code to ensure the website is **bug-free** and **robust**.

+### 🌐 Vision & Belief
+Being a keen observer and learner of **AI and Large LLMs**, I am confident that **AI will not replace humans**.
+Instead, **humans will be replaced by AI-powered humans**.

 ## 🌟 Key Features